-Syphilis is an infectious, usually sexually transmitted, infection caused by the bacteria Treponema pallidum.
-The bacteria move through chafed skin or the mucous membranes.
+Syphilis is infectious, usually sexually transmitted, an infection caused by the bacteria Treponema pallidum.
+The bacteria move through the chafed skin or the mucous membranes.

 The spirochete is a wormlike, spiral-shaped organism that wiggles in a vigorous manner when seen under a microscope.
 It generates a vintage, not painful ulcer known as a chancre.
 It infects the man or woman by burrowing into the damp, mucous-covered lining of the mouth section or genitals.

 How Syphilis is spread

 Transmission of syphilis normally occurs if a person comes into contact with lesions on a patient by means of sexual activity.
 Males are more prone to being affected by syphilis in comparison to females.
 The active sickness takes place normally among females and males between the ages of fifteen and forty.

 The Syphilis bacterium spreads from the initial ulcer of an affected person to the skin or mucous membranes of the genital section, the mouth, or the anus of a sexual partner.
 It also could go through broken skin on other parts of the body.
 It is very fragile, and the sickness is almost always get spread around by intimate contact.